How does a party boat work, exactly?

 The Cavalier, usually used for bay fishing, holds 86 fishermen.
 The New Buccaneer, usually making the deep sea trips, holds 100 fishermen.

 The Cavalier is a 70 ft catamaran, and the New Buccaneer is an 85 ft catamaran.

 Do you offer private charters?

 Our boats are available for private charters.
 However, the prices are based on the capacity of the vessels.
 These prices are the most economical for very large parties.

 The ticket price includes the rod, reel, and squid bait.
 Food, fishing licenses, and fish cleaning are additional, as is the optional (but appreciated) gratuity.
 As an option for additional offshore bait, Spanish Sardines are sold on the dock for $15.
 Please bring cash for the above purchases.

 Is there parking at your dock?

 Yes.
 There is a parking lot across from our office on Pier 19 that is run by the Port of Galveston.
-The cost is $5 per day CASH ONLY and it is enforced.
+The cost is $10 per day, credit card accepted.
+Parking is enforced.